mach3-software/MaCh3Tutorial/README.md

 If you were to run a new MCMC with this configuration, you should see that `Norm_Param_0` does not move from its nominal position during the chain.

 ## How to Develop New Samples
+Analysis samples are where we compare data and simulation to extract our physics results.
+For example, you might have an analysis sample that is enriched in neutral-current pi0 events to precisely study NC-pi0 cross sections.
+In this section, we will modify an existing analysis sample to explore how the inner workings of MaCh3 operate, and then see how to add a new one.

+### Modifying Analysis Samples
-First we gonna investigate how to modify sample, let's take a look at `TutorialConfigs/Samples/SampleHandler_Tutorial.yaml`.
-Each sample has set of cuts right now we only introduce cut on `TrueNeutrinoEnergy`.
+To begin, let's take a look at `TutorialConfigs/Samples/SampleHandler_Tutorial.yaml`.
+Each sample has a set of cuts that select events into the sample and reject others.
+Right now, let's focus on the cut on `TrueNeutrinoEnergy`:
 ```yaml
 SelectionCuts:
   - KinematicStr: "TrueNeutrinoEnergy"
     Bounds: [ 0., 4 ]
 ```
-We can introduce additional cut for example on Q2 by expanding config like this:
+We can introduce additional cuts to the sample by expanding the `SelectionCuts` in the config.
+For example, we could add a cut on Q2 like this:
 ```yaml
 SelectionCuts:
   - KinematicStr: "TrueNeutrinoEnergy"